Time-varying auto-regressive models for count time-series: Modeling

-Similar calculations from the previous subsection also show that the above hierarchical prior is well-supported in $\mathcal{P}_2$.
-We only consider TVBINGARCH(1,1) which is commonly used for the GARCH class of models.
-A major drawback of TVBARC is proper lag selection.
-To alleviate this, we propose the TVBINGARCH framework.
+In this paper, we only consider TVBINGARCH(1,1) which is commonly used for the GARCH class of models.
+One drawback of TVBARC is proper selection of lag.
+To alleviate this, one may then consider the TVBINGARCH framework.
 As in the stationary case, TVBINGARCH(1,1) can be viewed as TVBARC with infinite order.
 Then the higher values in $b_1(\cdot)$'s is an indication that there might be important higher lags in TVBARC.
+Besides, to infer about higher lag dependence TVBARC is more suitable than TVBINGARCH.
+In our real data illustration, we find that the TVBARC model identifies three important higher order lags 6,7 and 8 in COVID-19 spread.
+Such inference is difficult to obtain from TVBINGARCH.
+If the CH coefficient $b_1(\cdot)$ is uniformly zero, TVBINGARCH(1,1) reduces to TVBARC(1).
+However, the computational steps for TVBARC(1) does not easily follow from TVBINGARCH(1,1).
+Furthermore, our theoretical result of TVBINGARCH requires a lower bound for the true CH coefficient which is standard for time varying GARCH class of models.
+Thus the theoretical result of TVBARC does not easily follow from TVBINGARCH.